St. Rita of Cascia - St. Pius V's Church (Bronx)

 The Parish of St. Rita of Cascia and of St. Pius V is a Roman Catholic parish under the authority of the Roman Catholic Archdiocese of New York.
 The church is located at 448 College Ave. in the Bronx.

 St Rita of Cascia

 The parish was founded in 1900.
 Rita of Cascia was canonized on May 24, 1900, and Archbishop Corrigan decided to name the parish in honor of the new saint.
 The cornerstone was laid in November 1900 and the church was consecrated in October 1904.
 The first pastor was Rev. Charles Ferina D.D.
 He was assisted by Rev. Patrick Mannion and Rev. A.D.
 Cunion.
-During his tenure, Rev. Ferina founded an Italian mission at 150th St. and Morris Ave. that later became the parish of Our Lady of Suffrage.
+During his tenure, Rev. Ferina founded an Italian mission at 150th St. and Morris Ave. that later became the parish of the Lady of Suffrage.

 A residence of the Missionaries of Charity is located at St. Rita.